-Malocclusions (bad bites) are one of many dental problems that an orthodontist can help fix.
+Malocclusion (bad bites) is one of many dental problems that orthodontics can fix.
 These include the following issues:

-- Underbite: The lower jaw extends over the upper jaw.
+- Underbite: the lower jaw extends over the upper jaw.

 - Crossbite: The upper teeth sit inside the lower teeth.